 One of the worst urban myths in circulation is the one about smartphones not being able to get computer viruses.
-Considering how many people have a smartphone these days and how many times they use them to do literally everything from social media to shopping to holding meetings with clients, and it’s pretty ridiculous to imagine that cybercriminals would not be trying with all their might to figure out ways to infiltrate phones and wreak havoc on what’s inside.
+Considering how many people have a smartphone these days and how many times they use them to do literally everything, from social media to shopping to holding meetings with clients, and even ensuring their antivirus protection, it’s pretty ridiculous to imagine that cybercriminals would not be trying with all their might to figure out ways to infiltrate phones and wreak havoc on what’s inside.

 There are plenty of antivirus apps available for most smartphones – some that come with the device and others that can be downloaded for free or a small fee.
 So how effective are these apps?